 Critic Responsibilities: Addictions and Mental Health Services, Agriculture

-Committee(s): Standing committee for Law Amendments, Standing committee on Private and Local Bills
+Committee(s): Standing Committees on Law Amendments and Private & Local Bills

 John is a lifetime Kings County resident, farmer and successful agri-business entrepreneur.
 John's parents immigrated from Holland to Canada through Pier 21 in 1958.
 After working two years on a farm, they purchased their own farm, in Canning, in 1960.
 John was born in 1962 and would eventually buy his father's farm in 1987.
 He developed the farm into a successful, multi-faceted agri-business which grew potatoes, onions, cabbage, bunch onions, carrots, dill, parsley, leeks, garlic, beets, wheat, soybeans and summer savory.
 He purchased and rebranded a spice processing company, Farmer John's Herbs, in 1999.
 In 2017 John sold the farm and the spice company to his two oldest sons who continue to operate both businesses.